niaid/image_portal_workflows/docs/source/hpc.rst

 ``source ~/dev/bin/activate``

-clone the repo to the root of home.
+Clone the repo to the root of home.

 ``git clone git@github.com:niaid/image_portal_workflows.git``

 Now ``ls ~`` should list you ``image_portal_workflows``

-Then get dependencies for project:
+Now get dependencies for project:

 .. code-block::

   cd image_portal_workflows/
   python -m pip install -e .

+Source being root of HOME is for convenience, and allows each serivce account to look similar.
+We need to install *this* repo into our venv.
+To do this tell ``pip`` the location of ``setup.py`` within the activated venv, eg:

+``python -m pip install ~/image_portal_workflows/``

+An alternative setup could be run, similar to pytools, whereby source is retrieved via a git label or branch name via `requirements.txt`.
+I felt that having a complete git repo available in HOME of each account offered more flexibility.

-Set up bashrc to facilitate environment set up.
+Set up bashrc to automate venv activation.
 Added these lines to ``.bashrc``

 .. code-block::